ttytm/logseq-allday-theme/README.md

 ---

-### Additional Notes
+### Credits
-The base code for the bullet threading feature came from dev theme.
-Kudos to the devs.
+Shout out to [dev theme](https://github.com/pengx17/logseq-dev-theme).
+The integration of the bullet threading feature was based on their implementation of it.
+Great work!